 Knowing her weight was impacting her health, Kareba began to consider bariatric surgery.
 To be considered for bariatric surgery, also called weight-loss surgery, patients must complete a six-month program that includes education on nutrition, exercise and behavior modification.

-“Each patient has an individualized treatment plan and learns what to expect before, during and after surgery to understand the lifelong changes they will need to follow,” explains Dr. Jennifer Franceschelli Hosterman, nutrition and weight management specialist and associate medical director of Geisinger Holy Spirit's Nutrition and Weight Management program.
+“Each patient has an individualized treatment plan and learns what to expect before, during and after surgery to understand the lifelong changes they will need to follow,” explains Dr. Jennifer Franceschelli Hosterman, nutrition and weight management specialist and associate medical director of Geisinger's Nutrition and Weight Management program.

 Patients enrolled in Geisinger's program see a nutrition and weight management team, which includes a dietitian, monthly.
 They also attend group classes where patients can support and encourage each other throughout their weight-loss journeys.